 We provide medical care, food, and shelter to sick or injured birds, including eagles, falcons, hawks, and owls, with the goal of successfully returning them to the wild whenever possible.

 Birds that are not able to be released to the wild may stay at WSU as resident birds in the Stauber Raptor Facility or go to other care facilities where they may be foster parents for orphans of their species, kept in breeding programs, or used in public education programs.

 Many resident birds are cared for at the college and participate in public education programs through the WSU Raptor Club, a nonprofit volunteer organization founded in 1981.
 The raptors and club volunteers visit service organizations, fairs, summer camps, and schools to educate children and adults about raptor conservation and the lives of these magnificent birds.
-The Raptor Club will be opening back up to general members fall semester 2021.
-We will be offering public presentations again fall of 2022.
-Thank you for your patience as we rebuild our program post-COVID.
+The Raptor Club is currently open to new members and is offering a limited number of presentations to the general public.
+Thank you for your patience as we rebuild our program post-COVID-19.
 Our goal is to provide a world class experience to our members, the public, and our educational ambassadors.
-Any other inquiries can be directed to firstname.lastname@example.org
+Any other inquiries can be directed to email@example.com

 If you find an injured raptor or other wildlife, seek help from a local wildlife agent or veterinarian, or call the WSU Veterinary Teaching Hospital at 509-335-0711 for information on how to tell if the animal is truly orphaned and how best to help.

 We know you care about raptors as much as we do.